alaskastorm/sakishbot/README.md

 # sakishbot
-A bot that parses the prices of sneakers at nike.com.
+A private bot that parses the prices of sneakers at nike.com.